What is Gastric Bypass Surgery?

 The surgery is specifically designed for supporting an obese patient with weight control.
 From the existing stomach, a small pouch is created and is attached to the small intestine.
 This small pouch can hold only 1-2 ounces of food due to the reduced size of the stomach.
 The food then passes from this pouch and goes directly into the intestine.
 The pouch fills with food quickly and on the other hand, it empties gradually.
 A person feels satisfied even after consuming a very less quantity of food.
 The end result is the intake of fewer calories over the entire day that ultimately leads to weight loss in the long run.

 Gastric Bypass Surgery Recovery

-After the surgery, the stay in the hospitals is about 2-3 days and in the case of laparoscopic procedure the stay is about 1-2 days.
+After the surgery, the stay in the hospital is about 2-3 days and in the case of the laparoscopic procedure, the stay is about 1-2 days.
 Normally, the recovery period is about 5 weeks.

 Cost of Gastric Bypass Surgery

-The cost of the gastric bypass surgery in India depends upon the procedure chosen.
-The low cost of laparoscopic procedure attracts a large number of patients from across the world.
-All the surgeries in India are performed by trained surgeons and they also possess relevant training from the developed countries.
+The cost of gastric bypass surgery in India depends upon the procedure chosen.
+The low cost of laparoscopic procedures attracts a large number of patients from across the world.
+All the surgeries in India are performed by trained surgeons and they also possess relevant training from developed countries.